March 20th, 2007 Capulin Volcano National Monument (New Mexico)

 Simon Brewer and Anna Morrell made a trip on March 20th, 2007 to the Capulin Volcano National Monument in Northeastern New Mexico.

-Simon: It was my birthday and I tend do an outdoor-type-activity on my birthday; last year (2006) I caught a tornado on a cold-core storm chase in Western Oklahoma, 2005 I climbed a small mountain in the Wichita Mountain Wildlife Refuge in Southwestern Oklahoma, 2004 I went hiking in the Wichita Mountains, 2003 I climbed the Chimney Tops Mountain in the Great Smokey Mountain National Park in eastern Tennessee.
+Simon: It was my birthday and I always want to do some sort of outdoor-type-activity on my birthday; last year (2006) I caught a tornado on a cold-core storm chase in Western Oklahoma, 2005 I climbed a small mountain in the Wichita Mountain Wildlife Refuge in Southwestern Oklahoma, 2004 I went hiking in the Wichita Mountains, 2003 I climbed the Chimney Tops Mountain in the Smokey Mountain National Park in eastern Tennessee.

-This year I decided to check out the Capulin Volcano National Monument in northeastern New Mexico.
-I'd always wanted to check this area out, but never had the chance.
-I figured I would hit two birds with one stone and climb the highest point in Oklahoma; Black Mesa in the Western Oklahoma Panhandle, after going to Capulin.
-We didn't have time to do both, so we drove by Black Mesa and promissed to tackle that high point another day.
+This year I decided I would drive to Northeastern New Mexico and check out the Capulin Volcano National Monument.
+I had always wanted to check this area out, but never had the chance.
+I figured I would hit two birds with one stone and check out Black Mesa in the Western Oklahoma Panhandle and climb to the highest point in Oklahoma on top of the Mesa; we didn't get the time to do both, so we just drove by Black Mesa and promissed to get up on top another day.

-I've chased storms from the Rio Grand in Texas to Montana and North Dakota, but only once (May 15, 2003) had I crossed the New Mexico border, so I was pumped to plunge deep into New Mexico and walk on some extinct volcanoes on my birthday.
+Only once (May 15, 2003) in all my years of storm chasing have I crossed the New Mexico border, so I was pumped to plunge deep into New Mexico and walk on some extinct volcanoes on my birthday.
 Actually, as a child I was more fascinated (not significantly more fascinated, but slightly more fascinated) by volcanoes and earthquakes than weather.
 It's hard to describe my feelings when approaching Capulin, but they were intense!
-I'm talking about mixing deep childhood emotions with my current collegiate knowledge of geology.
+I'm talking about mixing childhood emotions with a collegiate knowledge of geology.

 Home | Storm Store | Photo Gallery | Message Board | Storm Chases | Latest News